 Yes!
 These are some of the years when regular peer contact can be a real blessing.
 They meet with their age group while the younger children are with their tutors.
 The goal is to help meet their needs in the dialectic and rhetoric stages of learning while immersing them in a positive, academic peer environment.
 Keeping topics aligned with the Tour Guide maintains family unity.

 Do you offer tutor training?

 Yes!
-Tutor training occurs every summer online and in a growing number of site locations throught the country.
+Tutor training occurs every summer online and in a growing number of site locations through out the country.

 I don’t know very many homeschool families, where do I start?

 By placing ads with local homeschool accountability organizations, homeschool support groups, and in church bulletins.
 One ad can be e-mailed to many groups very easily.

 My church requires us to have liability insurance.
 Where can I get this?

 Currently, Catholic Schoolhouse can offer assistance in finding insurance in your state.
 Contact us when starting your group for more details – we would love to share our hard-learned expertise!